Encorafenib

 Encorafenib, sold under the brand name Braftovi, is an anti-cancer medication used for the treatment of certain melanoma cancers.
 It is a small molecule BRAF inhibitor that targets key enzymes in the MAPK signaling pathway.
 This pathway occurs in many different cancers including melanoma and colorectal cancers.

 The most common (≥25%) adverse reactions include fatigue, nausea, diarrhea, vomiting, abdominal pain, and arthralgia.

 Encorafenib was developed by Novartis and Array BioPharma.
 In June 2018, it was approved by the FDA in combination with binimetinib for the treatment of people with unresectable or metastatic BRAF V600E or V600K mutation-positive melanoma.

 Medical uses

-Encorafenib is indicated in combination with binimetinib, for the treatment of people with unresectable or metastatic melanoma with a BRAF V600E or V600K mutation, as detected by an FDA-approved test; in combination with cetuximab, for the treatment of adults with metastatic colorectal cancer with a BRAF V600E mutation, as detected by an FDA-approved test, after prior therapy; in combination with binimetinib, for the treatment of adults with metastatic non-small cell lung cancer with a BRAF V600E mutation, as detected by an FDA-approved test.
+Encorafenib is indicated in combination with binimetinib, for the treatment of people with unresectable or metastatic melanoma with a BRAF V600E or V600K mutation, as detected by an FDA-approved test; in combination with cetuximab, for the treatment of adults with metastatic colorectal cancer (CRC) with a BRAF V600E mutation, as detected by an FDA-approved test, after prior therapy; in combination with binimetinib, for the treatment of adults with metastatic non-small cell lung cancer with a BRAF V600E mutation, as detected by an FDA-approved test.

 Encorafenib is not indicated for treatment of people with wild-type BRAF melanoma, wild-type BRAF CRC, or wild-type BRAF NSCLC.

 In December 2024, the FDA granted accelerated approval to encorafenib with cetuximab and mFOLFOX6 (fluorouracil, leucovorin, and oxaliplatin) for people with metastatic colorectal cancer with a BRAF V600E mutation, as detected by an FDA-approved test.